The Observatory

 Boukary Ouedraogo

 Boukary Ouedraogo is a public health medical doctor specialized in health information systems and epidemiology.
-He is Director of Health Information Systems for the Ministry of Health of Burkina Faso.
+He was the Director of Health Information Systems for the Ministry of Health of Burkina Faso.
+He now works for Bluesquare, as a public health and digital expert.

 Bertrand Parmentier